 Second Day also holds program-wide sessions for skill-building (i.e. personal finance and budgeting 101, enacting anti-racism in the workplace), podcast/reading discussions, networking, and speaker events with working professionals, and has various other resources (social impact career guides, job postings, etc.)

 Second Day acknowledges that few job applications from college seniors (10%) go to social impact organizations because they often don’t seem as well-paying or feasible coming right out of college (among other reasons), and that the barriers are particularly high for first-generation college students, students from low-income backgrounds, and students of color.
 This is exactly what they’re working to change!
 [Check out what else they say about this “Talent Gap” here.]

-Finally, they also have a fellowship program that connects seniors with a paid nonprofit or social enterprise internship (that can often be extended to full-time positions post-grad), in addition to the skill-building and support offered in the Community Scholars Program that I’m a part of.
+Second day has a Fellowship Program which connects seniors with a paid nonprofit or social enterprise internship (that can often be extended to full-time positions post-grad), in addition to the Community Scholars Program that I’m a part of.

 Take a look at what other resources & supports the program offers here.